HALtheWise/test_aircam/README.md

 # test_aircam

-This review addds some content to README
+This review adds some content to README